EMSL-Computing/pspecterlib/README.md

 <img src="PSpecteR_Logo.png" alt="PSpecteR_Logo" style="width:320px;margin-right: 40px;" align="left"/>

-Allows users to use the backend functionality of the PSpecteR proteomics visualization application independent of the app.
+Allows for the use of backend functionality of the PSpecteR proteomics visualization application independent of the app.

 **Highlights of PSpecteR functionality include:**